Telford Child Custody Lawyers

 The Telford child custody attorneys of Rubin, Glickman, Steinberg & Gifford P.C. will ensure that you are prepared for every aspect of the process, including potential complications that may arise and the steps you can take to address those complications.

-Contact Us to Schedule a Consultation to Discuss Your Telford Child Custody Matter with an Experienced Family Lawyer
+Contact Us to Schedule a Free Consultation to Discuss Your Child Custody Matter with an Experienced Child Custody Attorney in Telford

 When both parents are expected to have significant periods of custody of their children, a shared custody arrangement can provide the family with useful flexibility.
 In shared custody, a child will live with both parents.
 The parents may decide on an arrangement that involves a week-on/week-off schedule, a bi-weekly schedule, or a three-day/four-day schedule.
 Shared physical custody also typically involve the parents sharing legal custody as well, which means that the parents must come to a consensus on decision-making for their child.
 As a result, shared custody arrangements require an amicable working relationship between both parents.